-In our medium-term management plan, we have set forth our medium- to long-term vision, "As the most trusted professional trading company in the field of beauty and health, we aim to keep helping to enrich people's lives around the world."We will proactively conduct activities that contribute to local communities and help solve social issues.
+In our medium-term management plan, we have set forth our medium- to long-term vision, "As the most trusted professional trading company in the field of beauty and health, we aim to keep helping to enrich people's lives around the world."
+We will proactively conduct activities that contribute to local communities and help solve social issues, and based on our CSR Policy.